 Our School of Rehabilitation Science trains evidence-based practitioners through self-directed, problem-based educational programs, all at the graduate level, and the school continues to be a leader in the transition to electronic-based curriculum.

 Integral to our mission are our extensive research programs.
-McMaster has been Canada’s top research-intensive university for the past 3 years, and the Faculty of Health Sciences is a major contributor to this success.
+McMaster has consistently been recognized as one of Canada's top research-intensive universities, and the Faculty of Health Sciences is a major contributor to this success.